 Tanzania is as well known for its conservation of nature as it is for its preservation of culture.
 This safari allows you to experience the perfect blend of wildlife as well as incorporating time to discover the unique and diverse tribal culture of the region!
 Enjoy spectacular wildlife viewing in Lake Manyara, Ngoronoro Crater and the iconic Serengeti and immerse yourself in the lives of the Hadzabe and Datoga tribes of Lake Eyasi.
 Walk with the Iraqw and learn about the daily lives of the tradtional Maasai people.
 This itinerary is ideal for the traveler who is interested in everything that constitutes modern Tanzania - not only its geography and ecosystem, but its people as well.

 Welcome to Tanzania!
-On arrival at the Kilimanjaro International Airport you will proceed through customs and immigration (Visa on Arrival Fee: $100 USD per person - payable in US dollars - Cash).
-After clearing customs you will be met in the arrivals hall by our local representative (he will be holding a sign with your name on it) and transferred to your accommodations in Arusha (approximately 1 hour driving distance).
+On arrival at the Kilimanjaro International Airport, you will proceed through customs and immigration (Visa on Arrival Fee: $100 USD per person - payable in US dollars - Cash).
+After clearing customs, you will be met in the arrivals hall by our local representative, who will be holding a sign with your name on it.
+You will then be transferred to your accommodations in Arusha, a journey of approximately 1 hour.

-This evening you'll meet with your expert guide for an exciting pre-safari briefing!
-(This service is on a private basis.)
+This evening, you will meet with your expert guide for an exciting pre-safari briefing!

 Today you'll transfer to Lake Manyara National Park and enter for game driving and exploration.
 Lake Manyara National Park possesses unexpectedly striking settings and peaceful surroundings.
 Dramatically bordered by the sheer wall of the Rift Valley on one side and the shores of the lake on the other, this thin stretch of land hordes diverse habitats which in turn host a remarkable variety of wildlife.
 The open grasslands between the lake and the acacia woodland are littered with wildebeest, zebra, impala and giraffe as well as the country’s densest population of buffalo.